Assisted Living Nurses Training

 This training program addresses the many factors that must be in place to assure no harm comes to residents.
 The licensed nurse will have the opportunity to review and study the content, become knowledgeable about the role and responsibilities germane to assisted living practice, focus on problem solving, and gain confidence as a licensed nurse who serves this vulnerable population.

 - Certificate Of Completion.
-Participants who complete the program will be awarded a Certificate of Completion from the Idaho Health Care Association-Idaho Center for Assisted Living.
+Participants who complete the program will be awarded a Certificate of Completion from the Idaho Health Care Association.

 - CEU Certificate.
 Participants who complete the full classroom training can earn up to 13 CEUs.